mvxGREEN/SoundLoaderAndroid/Readme.md

 OR,

-1. Open desired track and tap "Share"
+1. Open desired track
+2. Tap "Share"
-2. Tap "SoundLoader"
+3. Tap "SoundLoader"

 Done!
 File will be saved to your device's Documents directory.